rasbt/LLMs-from-scratch/ch04/07_moe/README.md

 For example, DeepSeek-V3 has 256 experts per MoE module and a total of 671 billion parameters.
 Yet during inference, only 9 experts are active at a time (1 shared expert plus 8 selected by the router).
 This means just 37 billion parameters are used for each token inference step as opposed to all 671 billion.

 One notable feature of DeepSeek-V3's MoE design is the use of a shared expert.
 This is an expert that is always active for every token.
-This idea is not new and was already introduced in the [2022 DeepSpeed-MoE](https://arxiv.org/abs/2201.05596) and the [2024 DeepSeek MoE](https://arxiv.org/abs/2401.06066) papers.
+This idea is not new and was already introduced in the [2022 DeepSeek MoE](https://arxiv.org/abs/2201.05596) and the [2024 DeepSeek MoE](https://arxiv.org/abs/2201.05596) papers.

 &nbsp;